Dump Truck Insurance

 • Collision coverage: This covers repairs to your vehicle if you're hit by another vehicle or you hit another vehicle or object.

-• Motor truck cargo: If your truck gets into an accident, and the cargo and debris end up on the road, cargo insurance may help cover the cleanup expenses.
+• Motor truck cargo: If your dump truck gets into an accident, and the cargo and debris end up on the road, cargo insurance may help cover the cleanup expenses.
 You are protected when the cargo is in your physical custody and control while in the course of transit or during loading or unloading.

 How Much Does Dump Truck Insurance Cost?